 The 2024 WSOP Europe featured a total of 15 bracelet-awarding events and €15,000,000 in guarantees across the board.
 The €10,300 Main Event accounted for a third of that number, rocking a big €5,000,000 guarantee.
 In the end, the Main Event attracted 768 players, becoming the second-biggest in the history of the tournament.

-On this page, we bring you all the details about the 2024 World Series of Poker Europe, including the list of all bracelet winners, marquee events, and, of course, the Main Event info.
+On this page, you can look back at the 2024 World Series of Poker Europe, including the list of all bracelet winners, marquee events, and, of course, the Main Event info.

 The 2024 World Series of Poker Europe took place from September 18 — October 9, 2024.
 King’s Casino in Rozvadov, Czech Republic, once again played the host for the series as it has done since 2017.